khomkrity/khomkrity/README.md

-## 👋 &nbsp;Hey there!
+## 👋 Hey there!
 I'm Khomkrit

 [![Readme Quotes](https://quotes-github-readme.vercel.app/api?type=horizontal)](https://github.com/piyushsuthar/github-readme-quotes)

-### 👨🏻‍💻 &nbsp;About Me
+### 👨🏻‍💻 About Me

-:mortar_board: I'm a new graduate with a bachelor's degree in Software Engineering from Mae Fah Luang University, Thailand.\
+🎓 I'm a new graduate with a bachelor's degree in Software Engineering from Mae Fah Luang University, Thailand.\
-:star: I like to explore new technologies and develop software solutions and quick hacks.\
+⭐ I like to explore new technologies and develop software solutions and quick hacks.\
-:dart: I'm on track for learning more about Algorithms, Web Development, Systems Design, and Cloud Architecture.
+🎯 I'm on track for learning more about Algorithms, Web Development, Systems Design, and Cloud Architecture.

-### 🛠 &nbsp;Tech Stack
+### 🛠 Tech Stack

 ![JavaScript](https://img.shields.io/badge/-JavaScript-05122A?style=flat&logo=javascript)&nbsp;
 ![TypeScript](https://img.shields.io/badge/-TypeScript-05122A?style=flat&logo=typescript)&nbsp;